ASFHyP3/gis-services/image_services/egis/publishing_MDCS_to_EGIS.md

 If the source rasters do not render correctly, try repairing the path to the pixel cache in the mosaic dataset.

+For some services published using MDCS (or subsequently repaired), a specific path is defined for the pixel cache, which makes it easy to identify the directory involving the pixel cache and replacing its path with a directory path on the computer being used to publish the image service.

+In other cases, if the pixel cache location was either defined using relative paths or has already been repaired, the path may be a generically named directory.

+The easiest scenario is illustrated below, but refer to the [Pixel Cache Path Exceptions](#pixel-cache-path-exceptions) box afterwards for more information about difficulties and specific conditions that may be encountered during this process.

+1. Create a directory on your local computer named "PixelCache"
-1. Right-click on the Mosaic Dataset in the Table of Contents and select Data > Repair Mosaic Dataset Paths
+2. Right-click on the Mosaic Dataset in the Table of Contents and select Data > Repair Mosaic Dataset Paths
 ![Repair Paths](images/RepairPaths.PNG)
-2. Scroll to the path to the PixelCache directory, and replace it with a path on your local computer.
+3. Scroll to the path to the PixelCache directory, and replace it with the path for the PixelCache directory on your local computer
 ![Pixel Cache Path](images/PixelCachePath.PNG)
-3. Click OK to exit the dialog
+4. Click OK to exit the dialog

+> ## ⚠ ALERT
+>### Pixel Cache Path Exceptions
+>
+>If using the GSSICB files archived in s3://asf-gis-services/GSSICB/, there are three different paths used to repair the Pixel Cache path:
+>
+>* C:\Users\Administrator\Documents\ArcGIS
+>* C:\Users\asjohnston\Desktop\image_server
+>* C:\Users\hjkristenson\Documents\ImageServer
+>
+>In general, the path involving the pixel cache is the 4th entry in the list of paths, but it's unclear if that is always the case.
+If in doubt, you can also click the check-box to only display broken paths, which will reduce the number of options.
+>
+> While other paths in the list may be broken, the only one that requires a fix in this workflow is the one that impacts the pixel cache.
+It is not, however, problematic to set all of the broken file paths to local paths if you are not sure which one requires the change.
+>
+>Note that the repaired paths may not include the PixelCache designation in the path following the repair, but rather truncate the listed path to a parent directory beyond which the paths match.
+>
+>For example, the repairs illustrated in step 3 above did not retain the full path after the repairs were complete; the path listed in the mosaic dataset includes only the portion of the path that didn't originally match:
+>
+>- Old path: `G:\Projects\2209_ImageServices\ImageServices\PixelCache`
+>- New path: `C:\Users\hjkristenson\Documents\ImageServer\ImageServices\PixelCache`
+>- Path currently displayed: `C:\Users\hjkristenson\Documents\ImageServer\ `
+>
+>If using GSSICB files from the original source computer, there are two scenarios:
+>1.
+COH12_VV services use relative paths, so the directory to repair is `C:\Users\hjkristenson\PycharmProjects\hyp3-nasa-disasters`
+>   * You can use any path on your local computer to replace the broken path, but be aware that a folder structure will be generated to next within it to mirror the original path, ending with a PixelCache directory
+>2.
+All of the other GSSICB services use the following path for the pixel cache: `G:\Projects\2209_ImageServices\ImageServices\PixelCache`
+>   * In this case, it's easiest to set a local path that ends in a PixelCache directory

 ## Edit the Metadata for the Mosaic Dataset